ediweissmann/project-euler/README.md

-project-euler
+Scala solutions to projecteuler.net problems
 =============

-Scala solutions to projecteuler.net problems
+To run a problem:

+  >sbt run P11